Nitrokey/nitrokey-documentation/nethsm/getting-started.rst

     Front side of the server
 |

-In an unprovisined state the NetHSM hardware factory default IP address is ``192.168.1.1``.
+In an unprovisioned state the NetHSM hardware factory default IP address is ``192.168.1.1``.

 Provisioning
 ~~~~~~~~~~~~

 A new NetHSM needs to be provisioned first with passphrases and the current time.
-The Admin Passphrase is the *Administrator*, which is the superuser of the NetHSM.
+The Admin Passphrase is for the first user account, which is the superuser of the NetHSM.
 The *Unlock Passphrase* is used to decrypt NetHSM's *User Data*.

 The initial provisioning is executed as follows.